-I~AS Adaptive Fitness and Conditioning exists to support persons of ALL ages and abilities by providing quality adaptive instruction and coaching.
+I~AS Adaptive Fitness and Wellness exists to support persons of ALL ages and abilities by providing quality adaptive instruction and coaching.

 Preparation for sports, requires the adaptive athlete to train and prepare their mind and body so they will be ready for the mental and physical demands associated with recreational and competitive sports.
 Adaptive fitness instruction and conditioning will help you take your skills to the next level and beyond.

 Making it a priority to regularly participate in activities and behaviors that improve our health is important.
 A well rounded fitness program should address the development of muscular strength, power, muscular endurance, flexibility and range of motion, agility, static and dynamic balance, cardiovascular development, and nutrition.

 Our staff will meet with you to assess your baseline fitness, nutrition, as well as other relevant health and safety considerations.
 We will then work together to develop a training plan taking into account sport specific goals and objectives you would like to accomplish.
 Learning positive ways to balance the demands you face in your busy

 schedule can be challenging.
 We want to help you make decisions that become positive habits, daily rituals and routines.
 You will then finally experience the benefits of positive lifestyle changes.